 What you can do at school

 School is the place in which your child is most at risk of fat stigma.
-Approximately 43% of overweight or obese adolescents reported being teased by peers .
-To help your child, you must advocate for them at the school and classroom level.
+Approximately 43% of larger adolescents reported being teased by peers .
+Therefore to help your child avoid weight stigma, you must advocate for unbiased schools and classrooms.
 Here are a few goals for your child’s school environment:

 Children should not be weighed at school.
 There is no educational justification for weighing children at school.
-School weight-ins can be a shameful event for a child who is living in a larger body.
+School weigh-ins perpetuate weight stigma and have no value.
+Read why

 It may be tricky to advocate for your child’s safety at school, but it is essential.
 Want ideas?
-Read Linda Bacon’s guide for teachers and administrators.
+Read Lindo Bacon’s guide for teachers and administrators.

 What you can do at the doctor’s office

 Weight stigma in the healthcare setting is pervasive and leads to lifetime health impacts.
 People who experience weight stigma attend fewer doctors’ visits, screenings, immunizations, and more.
-Help your child learn to navigate the health system while living in a larger body by doing the following:
+Help your child learn to navigate the health system by doing the following:

 Weight bias is unconscious, which is why it’s so damaging in the healthcare setting.
-Bring it to the forefront by talking to your child’s doctor about weight bias.
-Ask the doctor to treat your child as if your child is living in an “average” sized body.
+Bring it to the forefront by stating openly that you are dedicated to fighting weight bias.
+By making it open and conscious, you reduce your child’s exposure through thoughtless comments.

 You may feel intimidated and uncomfortable advocating for your child in this way, but you simply must.
 If your child’s doctor is not open to having these discussions with you, then you must find a different doctor.
 Period.